 Remember, every baby grows at a different pace.
 The following ages aren’t necessarily reflective of where your little one will be in the oral care journey.
 Just keep an eye their development and update their oral care routine as needed!

 Just because baby has no teeth doesn’t mean their mouths can’t be cleaned.
 In fact, babies have quite a few nooks and crannies in there as their teeth wait impatiently to break the surface – which typically begins between 4 and 7 months.

 Before any teeth pop up, you can keep their mouths clean with a swipe of a sterile dampened gauze pad or with Dr. Brown’s™ Healthy Wipes Tooth & Gum Wipes.
 The wipes not only gently clean baby’s gums and mouth but helps discourage harmful bacteria that can lead to tooth decay.
-Made with all-natural, plant-based Xylitol, the Tooth & Gum wipes are fluoride free and contain no alcohol or parabens.
-Our wipes are dentist recommended and made in the USA.
+Made with all-natural, plant-based Xylitol, the dentist-recommended Tooth & Gum wipes are fluoride free and contain no alcohol or parabens.

 Brushing Baby Teeth 6 – 12 Months

 From the onset of the first tooth eruption, you’ll want to get baby in to see the dentist within six months.
 Why so early?
 Some research shows that babies who begin dental care by age 1 have less cavities than babies who don’t begin until they are around 2 or 3.
 The earlier you get baby in, the more comfortable they’ll be with the dentist.

 As teeth begin to erupt, you might want to up your oral care game.
 That’s where Dr. Brown’s™ Finger Toothbrush comes into play.
 It’s made of 100% soft silicone and has two sides that work together to gently clean emerging teeth and massage sore gums.
 Two birds, one Finger Toothbrush.